cmeiklejohn/cmeiklejohn.github.io/_posts/2015-01-10-ad-counter-orset.markdown

 In this post, we look at an alternative method for tracking the list of active advertisements: a replicated data structure which supports an arbitrary number of concurrent addition and removal operations to elements in a set.
-This data structure is called the Observed-Removed set (OR-set), and was originally described by Shapiro et al. in ["A Comprehensive Study of Convergent and Commutative Replicated Data Types"][shapiro].
+This data structure is called the Observed-Remove set (OR-set), and was originally formalized by Shapiro et al. in ["A Comprehensive Study of Convergent and Commutative Replicated Data Types"][shapiro].